Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 The door opened, and a blue-haired girl peeked through, her eyes questioning for permission to come in.
 I smiled at her warmly.
 There was hardly ever a time that I could refuse Katsys.

 She walked into the room, wearing a silky gown meant for bedtime.
-I had become used to living with her such that a sight like this was the norm.
+I had become used to living with her such that a sight like this wasn’t strange at all.

 “You’re… back to normal, already?
 Quite surprising, given what I’ve heard from Lady Kaguya about your memories.”
 Katsys sat down on the bed next to me, studying whether my expression was forced.
 Frankly, I was always told that I had a bad poker face.